yprohoda/em-scheduling-tool-slack-bot/README.md

 * data_forms.py - block forms for slack
 * helper.py - helper methods and task scheduler
 * manifest.json - config file to create a new bot on a new workspace
-* slackbot - send invitation to interviewers in sDM, manually or by task scheduler
+* send_notification - sends direct invitation to interviewers (manually or by task scheduler)

 ##App features